Scille/parsec-cloud/README.rst

 Getting started
 ===============

-Take a look at the `First steps with Parsec <https://docs.parsec.cloud/en/latest/userguide/first_steps.html>`_.
+Take a look at the :ref:`Introduction <https://docs.parsec.cloud/en/latest/userguide/introduction.html>` to get an overview of what Parsec can do for you and to learn about what security guarantees it provides for your data.

 Install
 =======